British Academy Television Awards: Background

 After all the entries have been received, they are voted for online by all eligible members of the Academy.
 The programmes and performances attracting the most votes, usually four in each category, are shortlisted as the nominees for each award.
 The winner is chosen from the four nominees by a special jury of nine academy members for each award, the members of each jury selected by the Academy's Television Committee.
 Each jury is designed to have a balance in areas such as sex, age and experience, and have experience related to the categories concerned but no direct connections to the short-listed programmes or performers.

 There are also a number of non-competitive honorary Awards—the Dennis Potter Award for Outstanding Writing for Television; the Alan Clarke Award for Outstanding Creative Contribution to Television; the Richard Dimbleby Award for Outstanding Presenter in the Factual Arena; the Fellowship for individuals who have made an outstanding contribution to television across their careers, and various Special Awards given on an ad hoc basis.
 These Awards are suggested by the Television Committee and awarded by the Academy's Council.
 They are not necessarily always given every year, but as and when appropriate.

 The Awards ceremony is broadcast on British television, usually the day after it has taken place.
 Between 1998 and 2006, it was alternated between ITV and BBC One.
 But since 2007, it has been broadcast by BBC One.

 They are the equivalent of the Primetime Emmy Awards in the United States.

 "Baftagate"

 In 1991, a controversial selection was made in the Best Drama Serial category, when Prime Suspect beat G.B.H. to win the award.
 Following the ceremony, four of the seven voting members of the jury signed a public statement declaring that they had voted for G.B.H. to win.
-Jury chairperson Irene Shubik, who did not cast a vote, refused to comment publicly on the affair, but BAFTA Chairman Richard Price stated that the ballot papers passed on to him by Shubik had shown four votes for Prime Suspect and three for G.B.H.
+Jury chairwoman Irene Shubik, who did not cast a vote, refused to comment publicly on the affair, but BAFTA Chairman Richard Price stated that the ballot papers passed on to him by Shubik had shown four votes for Prime Suspect and three for G.B.H.
 Price claimed that the ballot papers could not be recounted as they had subsequently been destroyed.
 No blame was ever attached to Shubik by the four judges, and it was to her that they had initially turned to raise the apparent discrepancy with BAFTA.